tanaikech/FetchApp/README.md

 ## 3. createFormData(), append(key, value)

-`createFormData()` and `append(key, value)` are used for creating an instance of formData and append object to formData, respectively.
+`createFormData()` and `append(key, value)` are used for creating an instance of formData, and appending an object to formData, respectively.

-**About the sample scripts, you can see them at [`fetch(url, params)`](#fetch) and [`fetchAll(requests)`](#fetchall).**
+**Sample scripts may be seen under the sections for [`fetch(url, params)`](#fetch) and [`fetchAll(requests)`](#fetchall).**

-- About these methods, I referred [`Form​Data()`](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData) and [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) of Javascript.
+- I referred to Javascript's [`Form​Data()`](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData) and [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) methods in creating these methods.

 # IMPORTANT

-I created this library for requesting the type of multipart/form-data using Google Apps Script.
-In my test situations, I could confirm that this script works.
-But I think that this library cannot be used for other all situations.
-About this, I apologize.
-I would like to make this library grow by knowing various situations in the future.
+I created this library for requesting multipart/form-data using Google Apps Script.
+While in my test scenarios, I could confirm that this script works, I am sorry to say that I cannot guarantee it will work for all purposes.
+I would like to make this library more encompassing; please report any issues you encounter.

-If this library was useful for you, I'm glad.
+I sincerely hope this library is useful for you.

 ---